How to fill out the FAFSA if your parents were never married

 If your parents never married, how you fill out the FAFSA depends on whether they’re still living together:

-- In Step Four, state your parent’s marital status as “never married.”
+- In Step Four, state your parent’s marital status as “Single (never married),” if your parents do not live together and were never married.

 - If your parents are not living together, make sure to include any child support payments or financial support, such as allowance, from your second parent.